csesoc/forte/README.md

 MAIL_USERNAME = 'YOUR_GMAIL_ACCOUNT'
 MAIL_PASSWORD = 'YOUR_GMAIL_PASSWORD'
 ```
-to your person email address.
+to your personal email address.

 ### Running the server
 To start the server, run
 ```
 $ python forte.py
 ```
 Enjoy!
+You can access this at http://localhost:5000

 #### PSA: Use 2 space indents (NO TABS PLEASE)